Únětice culture: Metal objects

 The ingots are found in hoards that can contain over six hundred pieces.
 Axe-hoards are common as well: the hoard of Dieskau (Saxony-Anhalt) contained 293 flanged axes.
 Thus, axes might have served as ingots as well.
 These hoards have formerly been interpreted as a type of storage by itinerant bronze-founders or as riches hidden because of enemy action.
 They have also been interpreted as evidence for the existence of organized groups of warriors or 'armies'.
 Hoards containing mainly jewellery are typical for the Adlerberg group.

 After 2000 BC, a major expansion of bronze production took place, with tin bronzes becoming dominant.
 Ring ingots were exchanged widely.
 Special weapons and ornaments were produced as status symbols for high-ranking individuals.

 Gold processing and forging is attested at the fortified settlement of Bruszczewo in Poland from 2300 to 1800 BC.
+Silver-coated axes are also known from Bohemia.

 The famous Nebra sky disk is associated with the Central Germany groups of the Únětice culture.
 Gold and tin used to make the Nebra disc was imported from Cornwall in southern England, whilst the copper was imported from Austria.
 The same source of gold was used to make important objects from the early Bronze Age in Britain, such as artefacts from the elite Bush Barrow burial near Stonehenge.
 According to the archaeologist Sabine Gerloff, the gold plating (or inlay) technique used on the disc originated in Britain.
 A similar gold inlay technique is seen on the contemporary Thun-Renzenbühl axe from Switzerland, which has also been connected to Mycenaean Greece.